top of page

 The Eye of Jade by Diane Wei Liang

-Unfortunately, it has nothing to do with the mystery inside, except for taking place in China.
+The Eye of Jade by Diane Wei Liang attracted me right away by the great cover, which unfortunately has nothing to do with the mystery inside.
 This is the first book from Diane Wei Liang, and reviews have already called her the Chinese Agatha Christie.
 If you've written a mystery... you are the next Christie or Stieg Larsson.

-It seemed to be picking up speed, until about the halfway mark when we learn more about her spoiled, shallow, pretty sister Lu.
+It seemed pick up when we learn about her spoiled, shallow, pretty sister Lu.
 She's a thorn in Mei's side, but let's get back to the mystery.
 Then her mother has an attack and ends up in the hospital unconscious.
 The daughters rally around, with help from family friend Auntie Zhao.

-I feel bad for Ling Bai and her daughters, but the majority of the book from here on in deals with the daughters trying to give her the best care, dealing with the hospital policies and their relationship as sisters.
+I feel bad for Ling Bai and her daughters, but the majority of the book deals with the daughters trying to give her the best care, dealing with the hospital policies and their relationship as sisters.
+There are stories about her family history during the cultural revolution, and her college friends.
+The mystery disappears far too soon and I lost interest.
 Only at the very end is the eye of jade brought up again and the mystery of what or who it is revealed.
+This is more of a domestic drama that a detective story.

 2007 / Paperback / 288 pages